Patient Capital and Long-Term Investment in a Changing Global Economy

 This special issue of GHSS aims to bring together interdisciplinary perspectives from economics, finance, development studies, public policy, and related social science fields to explore the evolving role of patient capital and long-term investment in a changing global economy.

-Call for Guest Editor
+Guest Editor

 Submission Guidelines